María Elena Salinas: Journalism career

+In March 2022, Maria Elena Salinas became contributor for ABC News In 2024, she launched Cinco Preguntas con María Elena Salinas, an independent Spanish-language podcast in which she interviews public figures.

 Public service and philanthropy

 For almost twenty years, Salinas has volunteered for the National Association of Latino Elected and Appointed Officials, which encourages immigrants to vote and otherwise participate in politics; she is the spokesperson for its Ya Es Hora ("It's Time") program.

 Salinas founded the National Association of Hispanic Journalists and was inducted into its Hall of Fame in 2006.
 She also sponsors the Maria Elena Salinas Scholarship for college students interested in Spanish news broadcasting.

 She is on the boards of the Hispanic Scholarship Fund and the International Women's Media Foundation.

 Awards and recognition

 Salinas has won numerous awards and distinctions for her journalism and philanthropic work.

 Salinas won a 2014 Peabody Award, Walter Cronkite Award and Gracie Award for her news and documentary special "Entre el abandono y el rechazo" (Between Abandonment and Rejection), a prime-time report on the exodus of Central American children to the United States, which judges praised as "balanced and revealing."

 In 2014, she won the Broadcast Legend Award from the Radio and Television News Association of Southern California.
 In 2012, with her co-anchor Jorge Ramos, she received an Emmy Award for Lifetime Achievement from the National Academy of Television Arts and Sciences.
 In 2013, Broadcasting & Cable and Multichannel News presented Salinas with the Award for Outstanding Achievement at the 11th Annual Hispanic Television Summit, produced by Schramm Marketing Group.
 Earlier in her career, Salinas was part of the Univision News team that received the Edward R. Murrow Award for the network's coverage of the Atlanta Olympic Park bombings in 1996.

 For her philanthropic work, Salinas is a recipient of the Intrepid Award from the National Organization for Women and has been honored by organizations including the Mexican American Legal Defense and Educational Fund, the National Association of Latino Elected and Appointed Officials and the Congressional Hispanic Caucus Institute, among others.

 In 2017, Salinas was a commencement speaker at American University and California State University, Fullerton and received an honorary doctorate from American University.
 She was presented with the Leading Ladies of Entertainment accolade by the Latin Recording Academy in 2020.

 From September 15, 2023 – August 17, 2025, she was one of seven Latinas profiled in the Smithsonian Institution's National Museum of American History's exhibit "¡De última hora!: Latinas Report Breaking News."